keannu/instructional-material/README.md

 # instructional-material
-Romblon State University Web-based Digital Repository of Instructional Materials of BSIT Department
+Romblon State University Web-based Digital Repository of Instructional Materials for the BSIT Department